HOME

 That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being made conformable unto His death (Phil 3:10).

 To know Christ means that we should be fully acquainted with His nature, His character, His work, and with the salvation which He has worked out.
 Duncan Leighton once said that there was only one thing better than knowing Christ - and that was to know Him better.
-To know Him means to gain practical day-by-day acquaintance with Him in such an intimate way that we would become more Christ-like.
+To know Him means to gain practical day-by-day acquaintance with Him in such an intimate way that we become more Christ-like.
 To know HIM is more than merely to know a doctrine about Him.

 Sometimes we sing, "More about Jesus would I know......" and this is in agreement with this verse.
 We should seek that knowledge of Him not only with our minds but also in the heart.
 Paul wished to become entirely wrapped up in Christ.

-Paul wanted to share in Christ's sufferings.
+Paul also wanted to share in Christ's sufferings; he wanted to live the crucified life, to die practically to sin, self, and the world.
 For Paul it meant beatings, stoning, hunger, thirst, cold, nakedness etc. The experience of being hated.
-He realised that there would be nothing of an atoning value in his own sufferings as there was in Christ's, but he knew, too, that it would be inconsistent for him to live in luxury and ease in a world where his Lord was rejected, scourged, and crucified.
+He was very much aware that there would be nothing of an atoning value in his own sufferings as there was in Christ's, but he knew, too, that it would be inconsistent for him to live in luxury and ease, in a world where his Lord was rejected, scourged, and crucified.